amosmos/laravel-cli-create-user/README.md

 ## Configuration

-By default, the package assumes your User model is called User and validates your model input with the default validation rules that Laravel uses for uses creation.
+By default, the package assumes your User model is called User and validates your model input with the default rules that Laravel uses for users creation.

-If you want to change any of these settings, you can publish the config-file with:
+If you want to change any of these settings, you can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="BOAIdeas\CreateUser\CreateUserServiceProvider"